 It may seem like playing is more of a fun activity than anything else.

 But research shows that playgrounds bring many more benefits to your kid than you might think!
-There’s a lot of things going on that help our little ones.
+There are a lot of things going on that help our little ones.

 While your child is swinging on the swing seats, climbing a tree, or crossing a handrail, his/her internal cognitive processes are being strengthened at all times.
 Playing is essential for a child’s integral growth not only physically but also mentally.